matovitch/funfish/README.md

 escapedAt@123.org
 ```

-But you can use this escape mechanism to get curryfied labmda expressions:
+But you can use this escape mechanism to get curryfied functions:

 ```fish
 > ffwrap 'ffwrap "echo \@@ | grep @1"' curryfied_match